zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 ## Task 2: Review the response file

-1. Change to the `/tmp` directory where you saved the response file.
+1. In the terminal window, change to the `/tmp` directory where you saved the response file.

     ```
     $ <copy>cd /tmp</copy>